We can’t make Valentine’s Day heart sugar cookies without cute little sayings on top!

 Let’s jump right into the cookies.

 Today’s conversation heart lookalike cookies are a sugar cookie, pastel royal icing on top, and writing.
 I stuck with the shortest possible sayings and words because, well… you know my struggle.

 - Americolor Soft Gel Paste Color Kit.
-In my experience, the BEST coloring for royal icing.
+In my experience, this is the BEST coloring for royal icing.
 The color is rich and vivid.
 You only need a teeny drip for the pastel colors in today’s cookies.
 And for darker colors, 1 small drop.
 So these colors will last you a very long time!
 I used the yellow, deep pink color, violet, green, and orange.
 Red for the writing.

 - Round Icing Tip #5.
 I use this for piping the royal icing on top of each cookie.

 - Round Icing Tip #1.
 I use this teeny tip for the writing.

 - Disposable piping bags.
 For the piping, of course!